Private Equity Is Gunning for Wisconsin’s County-Owned Nursing Homes

 Sauk County: ‘Every number they provide to the public is an absolute lie’

-In Sauk County, Tom Kriegl, a retired agricultural economist and former Sauk county board member with almost two decades of experience, tells Barn Raiser that the financial data provided by the current board to justify the sale did not hold water.
-“I’ve taken the numbers from the budget book to demonstrate that practically every number they provide to the public is an absolute lie,” he says.
+Tom Kriegl, a retired agricultural economist who served for two decades on the Sauk County Board of Supervisors, tells Barn Raiser that the financial data provided by the current board to justify the sale does not hold water.
+“I’ve taken the numbers from the official Sauk County budget books and other financial reports to demonstrate that practically every number they provide to the public is an absolute lie,” he says.
+At the meeting with the Federal Trade Commission Chair Khan, he held up a folder containing his documentaion, and offered to show it to anyone.
+“So far no one has beeen willing to compare my documentation with the false claims of those who want to sell the nursing home,” he says.

 Citizens for the Sauk County Health Care Center rally to save their county nursing home.